fbpx Skip to content

 Decide on self-managed or fully managed home care

-Fully managed providers will arrange all your services, select your carers, and handle the financial aspect of your package.
-This is a very hands-off option for aged care consumers, but it has its drawbacks.
-Fully managed providers take a large portion of the package budget for themselves, sometimes up to 35%!
-Since they select your services and carers, you may find yourself paying for services you don’t need, or having carers you don’t feel comfortable with.
+Firstly, fully managed providers take a large portion of the package budget for themselves, sometimes up to 35%!
+Since they select your services and carers, you may find yourself paying for services you don’t need or having carers you don’t feel comfortable with.

-Compare home care package providers using My Aged Care
+Compare Home Care Package providers using My Aged Care

-You will likely get a long list of results, so you’ll need to start narrowing these down before you can choose a home care package provider.
+You will likely get a long list of results, so you’ll need to start narrowing these down before you can choose a Home Care Package provider.
 You can press the ‘Compare’ button to add a provider to a comparison list, then click ‘Compare providers’ at the top of the page to compare up to eight different approved providers.
-If you’re not sure what to look for, check out our handy guide on what to look for when comparing home care package providers.
+If you’re not sure what to look for, check out our handy guide on what to look for when comparing Home Care Package providers.

-Make a shortlist of home care package providers
+Make a shortlist of Home Care Package providers

 Start creating a shortlist of approved home care package providers that you find on My Aged Care.
 You will go over this providers list later to leave only a few home care package providers.
 You should also start visiting each package provider’s website to get a feel for their story, value, and professionalism.

-Call each home care package provider and ask questions
+Call each Home Care Package provider and ask questions

-Compare each home care package provider's costs and fees
+Compare each Home Care Package provider's costs and fees

-Make sure you keep an eye out for any hidden fees, such as entry fees, exit fees, or a basic daily fee.
+It is important to be aware of any hidden fees, such as entry fees, exit fees, or a basic daily fee.
 You may also need to pay for carer travel costs, various hourly rates for care, or additional costs if you want services from a different provider.

-All approved home care package providers must collect an income tested fee if necessary.
-Services Australia will conduct an income assessment to determine if you must pay this government mandated fee, which is collected by your home care package provider.
+All approved Home Care Package providers must collect an income-tested fee if necessary.
+Services Australia will conduct an income assessment to determine if you must pay this government-mandated fee, which is collected by your Home Care Package provider.

-Check home care package provider compliance reports
+Check Home Care Package provider compliance reports

-Home care package providers who have been issued a non-compliance notice may have issues meeting the aged care quality standards.
+Home Care Package providers who have been issued a non-compliance notice may have issues meeting the aged care quality standards.
 If a provider on your shortlist has been issued a non-compliance notice, you should ask them what they have done to address this notice and improve their services.

-Choose a home care package provider and sign up
+Choose a Home Care Package provider and sign up

 Search by category